SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

 Following the enhancements, it's worth taking a look at what the `Orders` entity looks like now.

-Open the [metadata document](http://localhost:4004/catalog/$metadata) and look at the definition of the `Orders` entity in the XML.
+Open the [metadata document](http://localhost:4004/catalog/$metadata) and find the specific definition of the `Orders` entity within the XML.
 It should look like this:

 ![Orders entity definition](orders-entity.png)